syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 {% highlight C# %}

-comboBox.TextSubmitted += OnEditingComboBoxTextSubmitted;
+comboBox.InputSubmitted += OnEditingComboBoxInputSubmitted;

 {% endhighlight %}
 {% endtabs %}

-The TextSubmitted event can be handled as follows.
+The InputSubmitted event can be handled as follows.

 {% tabs %}
 {% highlight C# %}